codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 ##### Out of scope (for now)

-The points above provide a very rudimentary interface to just see something work, there are many improvements and limitations to be overcomed in the pure technical aspect that are not yet handled, some of these in no particular order:
+The points above provide a very rudimentary interface to just see something work, there are many improvements and limitations to be overcome in the pure technical aspect that are not yet handled, some of these in no particular order:

 - screen size scaling: each client can have a different screen size, this makes it tricky to ensure a consistent experience between all the participants, in the current state of things, a lot of glitches are likely to happen due to this fact.
-- clients disconnections and reconnections, reusing exising tanks if already instantiated
+- clients disconnections and re-connections, reusing existing tanks if already instantiated
 - heartbeat logic to ensure clients aliveness

-These are all interesting challenges (well, probaly the heartbeat and proper client tracking are less exciting, but the screen scaling is indeed interesting) and some of these limitations may be address in an hypothetical `battletank v0.0.2` depending on ispiration.
+These are all interesting challenges (well, probably the heartbeat and proper client tracking are less exciting, but the screen scaling is indeed interesting) and some of these limitations may be address in an hypothetical `battletank v0.0.2` depending on inspiration.

 Moving on with the code, the first part of the client side requires some helpers to handle the UI, as agreed, this is not gonna be a graphical game (yet?) so `ncurses`